jdoleary/Spellmasons/docs/TasksCurrent.md

         - freezable liquid to walk over
 - Pack 10
     - Better timeout icon
+        - Change timeout icon to red when 0 turns left?
     - Attention marker for timeout pickups (blue)
     - More ways to "draw you into danger"
         - maybe pickups are the only way to get more spells/stats (but you still get to choose) and they drop when you kill enemies